Rammina/rammina/README.md

 ## A developer who loves to contribute to society

 Hi, I'm Rammina, a passionate **full-stack developer** and **technical writer** who specializes in **MERN**.

+You can contact me via ramminadevdesign@gmail.com and 5106957624.

 ### Things I'm skilled at: